wendy-stack/basic-github-task/README.md

 # basic-github-task
-This is my first repository, configuring it to get notifications on slack
+Configuring to get notifications on slack